nikolmichaelidou/Data-Dashboard/README.md

 - 📚 Wikipedia Pageviews (Arcane TV series)
 - 🎬 TMDB/IMDb ratings and popularity

+## Contributing
+- Found a bug or have an idea?
+Open an issue or PR.
+Keep changes small and documented. 🛠️
+- Add tests/data fixtures when adding new data sources.

+## Roadmap (short)
+- Add a tiny backend to fetch & cache Google Trends / TMDB / Wikipedia data.
+- Add scheduled updates and a small API to avoid CORS and rate limits.
+- Improve accessibility and mobile layout.
+- Add automated tests and CI (GitHub Actions). ✅

 Have fun exploring Piltover vs. Zaun vibes! 🧪⚙️